shikher7/Dog-Breed-Classifer-using-CNN-and-transfer-learning/README.md

 - My model reached 73% testing accuracy.

-I could try to improve my accuracy and precision , although my model reached the accuracy of 73% but in real use case user will want a more accurate mode.
+In real use case user will want a more accurate model.
 I can try different epoch number and architectures but this would require more computing power especially more powerful GPUs.
 For the transfer learning model, I could experiment with other pre-trained models and see if they perform better.